Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

    Executing step: Check health of Ceph cluster and freeze state.
    ```

-   If the process continues to report errors due to `Failed to stop containers`, iterate on the above step.
+   If the process continues to report errors due to `Failed to stop containers`, then iterate on the above step.
 Each iteration should reduce the number of containers running.
+If necessary,
-If necessary, containers can be manually stopped using `crictl stop CONTAINER`.
-If containers are stopped manually, re-run the above procedure to complete any final steps in the process.
+   containers can be manually stopped using `crictl stop CONTAINER`.
+If containers are stopped manually, then re-run the above procedure to complete any final steps in the process.

-1. Shut down and power off all management NCNs except `ncn-m001`.
+1. (`ncn-mw#`) Shut down and power off all management NCNs except `ncn-m001`.

    ```bash
    sat bootsys shutdown --stage ncn-power